pkp/containers/docs/easyOJS.md

 In general with docker, there are some known issues with the new Mac’s ARM architecture : https://stackoverflow.com/questions/73294020/docker-couldnt-create-the-mpm-accept-mutex .
 Alternative solution (other than hardcoding mutex settings) might be to build docker image also for arm64 platform (https://github.com/bitnami/containers/issues/4679).
 Some work was started in this line in gitLab building pipelines with promising preliminary results.

 #### **I have trouble with Windows**
-Instructions to run are for linux (as fas as linux is the natural platform for docker and servers) but is also possible to run it in windows.
+Instructions to run are for GNU/Linux (as fas as Linux is the natural platform for docker and servers) but is also possible to run it in windows.
 The wget instructions use variables defined in the env-file but this is not compatible with windows powershell, so would be nice to find an alternative that works all platforms.
 As a temporary solution we add clear instructions for windows users, that need to modify the inliner to get the right version of the config.TEMPLATE file.

 #### **May I get an image based on nginx?**
 A nice addition for docker images would be offer nginx image to replace the existing apache2.